LASIK Laser Eye Surgery (Laser In Situ Keratomileusis)

 At Perth Laser Vision, you will always find the latest in leading edge technology and surgical techniques.
 Dr Phillip McGeorge is dual Fellowship trained, with over 25,000 successful laser eye surgeries, and is more experience than any other Perth eye surgeon.

 Perth Laser Vision continues to offer the latest technology in Perth with the addition of the Wavelight Femtosecond (FS200) laser.
-The Wavelight FS200 represents the latest development in LASIK surgery and is exclusive to Perth Laser Vision.
-Customised treatment means using your cornea’s unique individual shape and modifying it to match to your new focus.
+Customised treatment using the Wavelight Femtosecond (FS200) laser means using your cornea’s unique individual shape and modifying it to match to your new focus.

 The customised “Contoura” LASIK procedure at Perth Laser Vision is uniquely adjusted to your personal vision needs and performed without the use of mechanical blades — an advantage that offers our patients increased predictability, safety and precise visual outcomes.